 Roberta: That is my business and I'm not talking to you about it.
 Get out!
 (Rallo leaves the room) I'm not gonna tell anybody about my first roller coaster.

-An Adam Sandler CD had Sandler's character "interviewing" people, and asking whether the tape he was playing caught the sound of people having sex, or working out.
-Even the most blatantly obvious cases of the former (such as one of the people recorded saying flat-out "We're two guys fucking!") were passed off as Innocent Innuendo, and the interviewee labelled as having a dirty mind.
+- An Adam Sandler CD had Sandler's character "interviewing" people, and asking whether the tape he was playing caught the sound of people having sex, or working out.
+Even the most blatantly obvious cases of the former (such as one of the people recorded saying flat-out "We're two guys fucking!") were passed off as this, and the interviewee labelled as having a dirty mind.